Žatec: Geography

 Žatec is located about 18 km west of Louny and 62 km northwest of Prague.
-It lies in an agricultural landscape of the Most Basin.
+It lies in an agricultural landscape in the Most Basin.
+The highest point is at 337 m above sea level.
 The Ohře River flows through the town.
-The confluence of the rivers Ohře and Blšanka is situated on the eastern municipal border.
+The Liboc River joins the Ohře on the western outskirts of the town.
+The Blšanka River flows through the Trnovany part of Žatec and then joins the Ohře just outside the territory of Žatec.

+Climate

+Žatec's climate is classified as oceanic climate (Köppen: Cfb; Trewartha: Dobk).
+Among them, the annual average temperature is 9.5 C, the hottest month in July is 19.6 C, and the coldest month is 0.1 C in January.
+The annual precipitation is 475.8 mm, of which July is the wettest with 69.9 mm, while February is the driest with only 17.8 mm.
+The extreme temperature throughout the year ranged from -31.2 C on 11 February 1929 to 38.9 C on 20 August 2012.

 History

 The first written mention of Žatec is in the Latin chronicle of Thietmar of Merseburg of 1004.
-In 1248, Žatec is firstly titled as a town.
-In 1265, it received the privileges of a royal town from King Ottokar II of Bohemia.
+In 1248, Žatec was firstly titled as a town.
+In 1265, it received the privileges of a royal town from King Ottokar II.

 In the 16th century, Žatec had around 5,000 inhabitants and was one of the most populous towns in the kingdom.
 In 1827, a chain bridge over the Ohře, the first chain bridge in Bohemia, was built.

 From the outbreak of the Hussite Wars in 1419 to the Thirty Years' War, the town was Hussite or Protestant, but after the Battle of White Mountain (1620) the greater part of the Czech inhabitants left the town.
-It remained German and Roman Catholic until 1945, when the German speaking inhabitants were expelled to Germany.
-On 3 June 1945, about 5,000 German inhabitants were gathered on the town square and marched to Postoloprty, where at least 763 were murdered, estimates range up to 2,000 victims killed by Czechoslovak military in Žatec and on the march.
+It remained an ethnically German town until 1945, when the Germans were expelled.
+On 3 June 1945, 5,000 male Sudeten German inhabitants from Žatec were marched to the town square of Postoloprty, and at least 763 were murdered.
+Estimates range up to 2,000 victims killed by Czechoslovak military on the march, in Postoloprty, and in Žatec on and after the march.

 Demographics

 Economy

 Žatec and its surroundings is known for its tradition of growing Saaz hops.
 Saaz hops or Žatec hops is a protected designation of origin.

-The tradition of beer brewing started here in 1261, growing of hops is first documented in 1348.
+The tradition of beer brewing started here in 1261; growing of hops is first documented in 1348.
 In 1800–1801, the Žatec Brewery started its production, which continues to this day.

+Transport

+Žatec is located on the railway line Plzeň–Most.
+The town is served by two train stations: Žatec and Žatec západ.